Reusable React Input Component with Tailwind CSS (Icon, Label & Error)

 .

-✅ Error Handling – Displays an error message when input is invalid.
+✅ Error Handling – Displays a validation message.

-✅ Icon Support – Includes an optional icon inside the input field.
+✅ Optional Icon Support – Adds an icon inside the input.

-✅ Disabled State – Can disable input when needed.
+✅ Disabled State – Prevents input when needed.

 React Input Component API